maldoinc/wireup/docs/pages/integrations/fastapi.md

 ### Inject in HTTP and WebSocket routes

-To inject dependencies, add the type to the route's signature and annotate it with `Inject()`.
+To inject dependencies, add the type to the route's signature and annotate them as necessary.
+See [Annotations](../annotations.md) for more details.

 === "HTTP"